TheTimelessRecall/C-Odyssey/README.md

 ## Contribute

-If you have improvements or additional beginner-friendly programs, please feel free to submit a Pull Request.

 * **Fork** the repo.
 * Add your `your_awesome_program.c` to the `programs/` folder.
 * Update the table in the `README.md`.